Investors look to 2008 for guidance on when to jump back in

 But the U.S. government's $2 trillion in fiscal stimulus, coming on top of unprecedented measures from the U.S. Federal Reserve and other central banks on Tuesday triggered one of the sharpest global equity market rallies in decades.

-Wall Street's so-called fear gauge, the Cboe Volatility Index .VIX has also fallen.
+Wall Street's so-called fear gauge, the Cboe Volatility Index .VIX has also fallen from its highs.

 For some, the signals for a reversal are in place.